ROCHEFORT

 WITH SUPPORT FROM ITS PUBLIC FUNDERS,

-• Hence, the Cluster was able to launch the SCALE (Space Climate League) action to support the development of climate services in France, Europe, and internationally of SMEs, Cluster members, providing operational services related to the climate topic and using earth observation technologies.
-The SMEs must have already signed a contract with a client for these services.
+• Hence, the Cluster through SCALE (Space Climate League) continues its action of supporting the development of climate services in France, Europe and internationally of SME, Cluster members, offering operational services in the climate theme and using Earth Observation technologies.
+These SMEs must have signed a contract with a client to benefit from these services.

-• Aerospace Valley, in partnership with Bpifrance and the support of the ADEME, through the Diag Décarbon’Action, Diag Eco-Flux and Diag Ecoconception schemes, launched a collective operation to support the environmental transition of SMEs and middle sized companies in the Cluster.
+• Aerospace Valley, in partnership with Bpifrance and support from the ADEME, via Diag Décarbon’Action, Diag Eco-Flux and Diag Ecoconception schemes, continues its collective operation aimed at supporting Cluster member SME and Intermediate sized companies with their environmental transition.